Found this helpful? Share it with peers.

 Introduction

-This article focuses on what NIS2 compliance really means in practice – and how to build a scalable cybersecurity framework that is audit-ready, repeatable, and integrated into daily operations.
+This article focuses on what NIS2 compliance means in practice and how to build a scalable, audit-ready cybersecurity framework aligned with the directive’s requirements.

 For an introductory overview of the directive itself, affected sectors, and key components, see our main NIS2 overview page.